Revisiting George Harrison’s 1979 Self-Titled Album

-What’s more, the self-titled LP coincided with a particularly idyllic period, marked with personal stability and happiness resulting from his second marriage (to Olivia Trinidad Arias Harrison) and the birth of his son, Dhani, the past August.
-Indeed, so good was life for the former Fab, some may have wondered whether he would ever bother returning to public life, never mind writing and recording new music.
-He was the quiet one after all.
+The self-titled LP coincided with a particularly idyllic period, marked with personal stability and happiness resulting from his second marriage (to Olivia Trinidad Arias Harrison) and the birth of his son, Dhani, the past August.
+So good was life for the former Beatle, some fans started to wonder if he would even bother returning to public life, never mind writing and recording new music.
+He was the quiet one, after all.

 But not even the press-averse, multi-hobbyist Harrison (then busy forming HandMade Films with the Monty Python team, among other projects) could refuse the call of his muse forever.
 So he had eventually set to work at his home studio at Friar Park in early 1978, leisurely assembling what would become George Harrison with the help of celebrity friends like Steve Winwood and Eric Clapton, plus co-producer Russ Titelman and songwriter Gary Wright.
 What emerged was a crystallized sonic reflection of Harrison’s blissful (if hard-won) frame of mind, via gentle fare like “Love Comes to Everyone,” “Your Love Is Forever” and the lead single “Blow Away.”